THE VFA PIONEER HISTORIES PROJECT

 JW: I do.
 Interestingly, now, people say that pregnancy isn’t sex based.

-VK: It’s all gotten very complicated for those of us who know this history.
-But in any event, I did that, and then after that clerkship I went to UPenn as a law professor, where I taught Civil Procedure, Employment Discrimination, Gender and the Law.
+VK: Yes.
+It’s all gotten very complicated for those of us who know this history.
+It’s also infuriating that Justice Alito revived Geduldig in his Dobbs opinion.
+But, in any event, my clerkship year was a mixed one.
+My brother’s death cast a heavy shadow.
+After that clerkship I worked for a few months for the Philadelphia District Attorney in the Appeals Division and then went to UPenn as a law professor, where I taught Civil Procedure, Employment Discrimination, Gender and the Law, among other classes.

 JW: Oh, really?